mute-key/editoroverlay/README.md

 <img src="./resource/doc/pinned.png" alt ="GIF" style=""><br>

 You will see cpu usage spike when you repeatly/rapidly drag up and down while you are on multi-line selection.
-This is becuase the selection change event can be triggered at average rate at 1000 per second even with some overhead.
+This is because the selection change event can be triggered at average rate at 1000 per second even with some overhead.
 The event even could reach 0.3ms between the event call.
 I would like to implement throttling features to reduce the cpu usage only for multi-line selection.
 I tried optimise the performace of multi-line selection, and performance has been improved greatly but it still can spike some if the one repeat the active.